matemagyari/reference-ddd-blackjack/README.txt

 The DDD concepts/patterns the project show examples are:

-Transactional consistency requirements: See them in Game class Eventual consistency requirements:
+Aggregate design:
+- Transactional consistency requirements = True Invariants.
+Enforced inside aggregates: see org.home.blackjack.domain.game.GameImpl
+- Eventual consistency requirements - consistency rules amoung multiple aggregate instances
-1. Leaderboard's values must correspond to the aggregated results of the individual Game results
+    1. A player's win number in PlayerRecord aggregate must equal the number of Game instances in which she won
+    2. The sum of wins for all the PlayerRecord instances must equal the number of Game instances
+- Entities: e.g. Deck, PlayerHand
+- aggregates reference each other by id.
+E.g. Game -> PlayerRecord

 Package structure
 util - general functionality not belonging to any layer in particular